 I consider myself extremely fortunate to have worked at some of the premier centers of excellence in the country in the past including the UC Irvine Medical Center’s Child Development Center and Children’s National Medical Center in Washington, DC.

 After quite a bit of moving around, I decided to settle down permanently in Austin, Texas and became the Director of Psychological Services for Del Valle Independent School District (DVISD).
 While I was responsible for the day-to-day operations of all psychologists, school psychologists and related staff members on behalf of the Special Education department, I found that the bureaucracy and ‘red tape’ inherent in the public school dynamic was not a good fit for my professional path.
 Motivated by a desire to work more directly (and with less barriers to treatment) within the private sector, I recently opened my private practice in Austin in order to serve my community in a more effective fashion.

 In addition to working with patients in my practice, I regularly provide professional development presentations to various school districts, guest lecture for psychology graduate programs, consult, coach, mentor and provide motivational seminars in and around Austin.

-I am an active member in good standing of various professional organizations including the American Psychological Association, the National Association of School Psychologists, the Texas Psychological Association and the Capital Area Psychological Association.
+I am an active member in good standing of various professional organizations including the American Psychological Association (general), the American Psychological Association (Division 42), the National Association of School Psychologists, the Texas Psychological Association and the Capital Area Psychological Association.